juliermemello/CleanArchitectureDemo/README.md

 ### Presentation Layer

 This layer is responsible for presenting some user interface and handling user interaction with the system.
 It includes the views, controllers, and other web components.

+## Setting Up Clean Architecture Project

+To this study, we will use the concept of a contact agenda, something simple and easy to represent the necessary techniques to achieve the desired objectives.

+For this study, we will use MS Visual Studio 2022 and it will have the following structure:

+- Core
+-- CleanArchitectureDemo.Application
+-- CleanArchitectureDemo.Domain
+- Infrastructure
+-- CleanArchitectureDemo.Infrastructure
+-- CleanArchitectureDemo.Persistence
+- Presentation
+-- CleanArchitectureDemo.WebAPI
+- Shared
+-- CleanArchitectureDemo.Shared